The World Health Organization will soon declare a pandemic. Countries are preparing for the pandemic. Boost immunity with seaweed.

 - If “health compromised” i.e. have high blood pressure or diabetes your chances of dying have more than doubled

 Importantly, if you suffer from other medical conditions, like hypertension or diabetes, then you can make some small but important changes.

 Boost Immunity with seaweed

 Now is the time to prepare.
-Prepare your body with a boost to your immuity.
-And prepare for some interuption as the government imposes the only thing it can at this stage which is movement control.
+Prepare your body with a boost to your immunity.
+And prepare for some interruption as the government imposes the only thing it can at this stage which is movement control.
 So prepare to be at your home for a couple of weeks, with children and not being able to go to work.